Scalable Checkpoint / Restart (SCR) User Guide¶

 When writing a cached dataset to the parallel file system, SCR can transfer data asynchronously.
 The application may continue once the data has been written to the cache while SCR copies the data to the parallel file system in the background.
 SCR supports general output datasets in addition to checkpoint datasets.

 SCR consists of two components: a library and a set of commands.
 The application registers its dataset files with the SCR API, and the library maintains the dataset cache.
 The SCR commands are typically invoked from the job batch script.
 They are used to prepare the cache before a job starts, automate the process of restarting a job, and copy datasets from cache to the parallel file system upon a failure.
+Though one gains the most benefit when using both, one may use the SCR library without the SCR commands.

 |[Vaidya]||“A Case for Two-Level Recovery Schemes”, Nitin H. Vaidya, IEEE Transactions on Computers, 1998, http://doi.ieeecomputersociety.org/10.1109/12.689645.|